 By Daniel Goleman

-There is a reason that the term ‘emotional intelligence’ is still common in public vernacular, though it has been more than two decades since Daniel Goleman’s book was first published.
+There’s a reason that the term ‘emotional intelligence’ is still common in public vernacular, though it has been over two decades since this book was published.
 Interpersonal relationships are still the foundation of business success – as important now as it was in 1995.
-Goleman’s guide to understanding and controlling our emotional lives to maximize productivity is still one of best business books to read for any entrepreneur.
+Goleman’s guide to understanding our emotions to maximize productivity is beneficial for any entrepreneur.